Moremar/IT_tutorials/README.md

 - **Node.js + Express** : Javascript backend framework for web apps and REST APIs (covers also GraphQL)
 - **Python** : notes on some popular Python libraries
 - **Docker + Kubernetes** : Application containers platform and its orchestration framework

+Preparation notes for the CompTIA Network+ and Security+ exams are under the **CyberSecurity** folder.